MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 tz.setLocalLocation(tz.getLocation(timeZoneName));
 ```

-The `timezone` package doesn't provide a way to obtain the current time zone on the device so developers will need to use platform channels (which is what the example application does) or use other packages that may be able to provide the information (e.g. [`flutter_native_timezone`](https://pub.dev/packages/flutter_native_timezone)).
+The `timezone` package doesn't provide a way to obtain the current time zone on the device so developers will need to use platform channels (which is what the example app does) or use other packages that may be able to provide the information (e.g. [`flutter_native_timezone`](https://pub.dev/packages/flutter_native_timezone)).

 Assuming the local location has been set, the `zonedScheduled` method can then be called in a manner similar to the following code